-- Family members know each other's close friends. - Family members enjoy spending some amount of their free time together. - Family members know who in the household is responsible for specific roles and tasks. - Family sets, and accomplishes, goals together. - There are clear and consistent consequences when a family member breaks a rule. - If someone has a problem, they know they can trust their family to help them - Family members can talk through disagreements and come to a positive resolution.
+- Family members know each other's close friends. - Family members enjoy spending some amount of their free time together. - Family members know who in the household is responsible for specific roles and tasks. - Family sets, and accomplishes, goals together. - There are clear and consistent consequences when a family member breaks a rule. - If someone has a problem, he or she knows he or she can trust family members will help resolve it. - Family members can talk through disagreements and come to a positive resolution. - What are some other examples of family cohesion in your family? - Are there areas where you can improve your family cohesion?

-What are some other examples of family cohesion in your family?
-Are there areas where you can improve your family cohesion?
 What action(s) can you initiate in the near future to improve your family cohesion?